Flutter-13Aprill/Food-Ordering-App-UI/README.md

 # Project Title

-A beautiful Flutter app for browsing and ordering food from a café. [cite: 1]
+A beautiful Flutter app for browsing and ordering food from a café.

 ## Screenshots